 But my children won’t sit still

 No, nor will most of the children who are part of our community!
 Children are welcome to come and wander at will, although if they are small, it helps if a carer wanders with them to keep them safe on steps and from sharp pew ends.
+There are some toys and books provided at the back of the church, where there is a small area available for playing.

 What if I want to know more about Christianity?